lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 ## Methods utilised include:

+A number of different bioinformatics software packages will be used to analyse the provided DNA sequence data.
+The workflow used in the tutorial applies the [pipeline-structural-variation](https://github.com/nanoporetech/pipeline-structural-variation).
+The key software packages used include

 * **`conda`** for management of bioinformatics software installations
 * **`snakemake`** for managing the bioinformatics workflow
 * **`minimap2`** for mapping sequence reads to reference genome